arielya10/AliExpress-Order-Tracker/README.md

 # AliExpressBot
 #### A simple python script used to calculate how much money you spent on AliExpress using selenium
-The script is scanning all the orders (Closed and Cancelled statuses not included) and returns the number of orders, and total money spent on AliExpress.
+The script scans all the orders (Closed and Cancelled statuses not included) and returns the number of orders, and total money spent on AliExpress.

-## Requirements
+## Installation
 - Make sure you have google chrome installed

 -     pip install -r requirements.txt
-- For linux users:
+- For Linux users

       chmod +x main.py
 ## Usage guide
 -     python main.py
 - Enter your email and password account in the terminal